pdm-project/pdm/docs/docs/usage/project.md

 ## Working with a virtualenv

 Although PDM enforces PEP 582 by default, it also allows users to install packages into the virtualenv.
 It is controlled by the configuration item `use_venv`.
-When it is set to `True` PDM will use the virtualenv if:
+When it is set to `True`, PDM will use the virtualenv if:

 - a virtualenv is already activated.
 - any of `venv`, `.venv`, `env` is a valid virtualenv folder.